 • Be in good academic standing;

-• Must have received a letter of approval (sometimes called a Notice of Registrant Clearance) from The Florida Board of Bar Examiners or expect to receive one at least eight weeks before participating in a clinic program.
+• Must have received a Notice of Registrant Clearance) from The Florida Board of Bar Examiners or expect to receive one at least eight weeks before participating in a clinic program.

-• Submit a completed application by the appropriate deadline (for more information, see www.law.stetson.edu/clinics); and
+• Submit a completed application by the appropriate deadline (for more information, see our clinics and externships page); and

 • Timely submit additional documentation as required for this program.
 (Students are notified of additional requirements after applying and being provisionally placed in the program.)